Research groups

 BIOGRAPHY

 Kristoffer is a Medical physicist from Helsingborg, Sweden, and holds a M.Sc.
 (2009) and a Ph.D.
 (2014) in Medical Radiation Physics from Lund University, Sweden.
 Kristoffer enjoyed a Post-doc period (2014-2017) working on FLASH radiation at CHUV, in Lausanne, Switzerland.
 Lately, he has worked as a clinical medical physicist (2017-2019) and started his own research group in FLASH radiotherapy (2017-) at Skåne University Hospital.
-Recently, Kristoffer accepted the position as Group leader of the newly created research group "Physics and Biology of FLASH Radiation" (2019-) at Oxford Institute for Radiation Oncology, Oxford University.
+Since 2019, Kristoffer is Group leader of the research group "Physics and Biology of FLASH Radiation" in the Department of Oncology.

 GROUP MEMBERS